 Pollution from Pesticides in Agriculture and Storage

 Pesticides are substances that are used in agriculture to eradicate specific pests.
 Pesticides are utilized in fields at a rate of around 2 million metric tonnes per year.
 As a response, millions of tonnes of chemicals are sprayed onto our fields each year.
-However, pesticides have a terrible effect on our health, ranging from mild skin irritation to even damaging the nervous system and in some cases, it could lead to cancer too.
+However, pesticides have a terrible effect on our health, ranging from mild skin irritation to even damaging the nervous system, and in some cases, it could lead to cancer too.

-World's top 10 Toxic Pollution: Pollution with Chromium (Dye Industry)
+Pollution with Chromium (Dye Industry)

 Indeed, the dye industry poses numerous health risks.
 While dyes are used to provide color to materials, their contribution to pollution is more than just apparent.
 The chromium, which is utilized in dyes, is necessary for human nutrition and causes no harm to the body, but Cr IV Chromium is extremely harmful and deadly, capable of causing death in people.

-World's top 10 Toxic Pollution: Pollution with Chromium (Tanneries)
+Pollution with Chromium (Tanneries)

 Chromium is largely utilized to convert animal skin into leather for customer usage at facilities known as tanneries, which are concentrated in South-East Asia.
 These tanneries continue to operate with little oversight and generate 7.7 million liters of sewage water and 88 million tonnes of solid waste every day.
 Again, Cr IV is harmful and can result in respiratory and cardiac failure, as well as brain and kidney tumors.